 Bitcoin is a remarkable piece of technological advancement.
 The Distributed Ledger Technology is a fantastic way for

-Currently, law enforcement agencies are doing a poor job at fighting drug trafficking, as drug smugglers invest more to stay ahead.
+Currently, law enforcement agencies are doing a poor job of fighting drug trafficking, as drug smugglers invest more to stay ahead.

 For instance, smugglers along the U.S.-Mexico border are reportedly using commercially available tech to identify vulnerabilities on the border, and the government is struggling to stop them.
-At a UN roundtable held on the global drug problem and money laundering, the agenda noted organised crime had kept pace with the expansion of the global economy.
+At a UN roundtable held on the global drug problem and money laundering, the agenda noted that organized crime had kept pace with the expansion of the global economy.

-Here is where Bitcoin comes in.
+Here is where bitcoin comes in.
 The digital currency is the best option for drug dealers to secure their profit.
-Since Bitcoin is an intangible asset, it can never be seized from the smuggler, under any circumstances.
+Since bitcoin is an intangible asset, it can never be seized from the smuggler, under any circumstances.

 Under the law, a drug user risks spending up to 5 years behind bars if found guilty of a drug-related offense.
 Drug mules and smugglers face 30 years in prison or life sentences if found guilty of drug-related crimes.
-On the contrary, drug smugglers who divest into Bitcoin, get wall-street executive-like sentencing; a simple warning will do.
+On the contrary, drug smugglers who divest into bitcoin, get wall-street executive-like sentencing – a simple warning will do.

-Mainstream media and famous public figures keep saying it, and so it must be true.
+Mainstream media and famous public figures keep saying it, so it must be true.
 For instance, Bill Gates was quoted saying that at the moment, cryptocurrencies are currently being used to purchase drugs.
-Well, that’s quite an endorsement.

-Jamie Dimon, CEO of JPMorgan, also said that drug users are better off using Bitcoin than dollars.
-Since transactions are purportedly anonymous, Bitcoin could be dominated for illegal endeavours.
+Jamie Dimon, CEO of JPMorgan, also said that drug users are better off using bitcoin than dollars.
+Since transactions are completely anonymous, bitcoin could be the golden ticket for illegal endeavors.

-Simply put, Bitcoin is everything to a drug smuggler in this technology era.
-It can be used to purchase goods anonymously, just as long as the smuggler uses a Bitcoin wallet hosted on a dark web server.
+Simply put, bitcoin is everything to a drug smuggler in this technology era.
+It can be used to purchase goods anonymously, just as long as the smuggler uses a bitcoin wallet hosted on a dark web server.
 Bitcoin transactions don’t rely on third-party vendors to process the payment, this means that users get to enjoy low fees, and don’t have to deal with banks.